jaeorg/nextjs-wp-qaorg1/README.md

 **Option 1**: Use `create-next-app`

-1. In your terminal, run the following command:
+1. In your terminal, run the following command: a

 ```bash
 npx create-next-app -e https://github.com/pantheon-systems/next-wordpress-starter --use-npm